Mangokazi/Python-Week-1/README.md

     *b represents the value 11 in hex.
     *if we had another letter which was c, it would have hasd the value of 12.

+    -Operators
+     -Learnt the use of operators which is to manipulate and perform actions on data.
+Did an exercise using arithmetic operators as well as operators with strings.

 *Data Structures
  -Did an intro to structures exercise.
  - Learnt about lists which may contain any data type, including a list within a list.